AgentsCentral/agentJ/README.md

 Example local maven repo path  `~/.m2/repository`

-## Setting up a standalone weather agentic
+## Setting up a standalone weather agent

 ### Create a stub weatherAPI
 Weather API to be used by LLM agentic to retrieve current weather information